The ultimate trade-off: Eunuchs live longer

 Scientists have also found that castration typically prolongs lifespan in animals but studies on people have been inconclusive.

-While data on mentally ill, institutionalised men showed them living longer, the lifespan of castrato singers was not significantly different from their non-castrated counterparts.
+While data on mentally ill, institutionalized men showed them living longer, the lifespan of castrato singers was not significantly different from their non-castrated counterparts.

 The study was published in the journal Current Biology.